Rosie’s Shrimp Keeping | Beginner Shrimp Tank Setup | Freshwater Shrimp Care

 This isn’t theory.
 I’ve lived it.

-Straight to the point without the fluff.
+This shrimp keeping guide is straight to the point without the fluff.

 No gimmicks, no overcomplications – just real explanations and what works.